ensody/ReactiveState-Kotlin/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.ensody.reactivestate/reactivestate/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.ensody.reactivestate/reactivestate)

-An easy to understand reactive state management solution for Kotlin and Android.
+An easy to understand reactive state management solution for Kotlin Multiplatform and Android.

 ReactiveState-Kotlin provides you with these foundations:

+* multiplatform: share your ViewModels and reactive state handling logic between all platforms
 * reactive programming: everything is recomputed/updated automatically based on straightforward code
 * demand-driven programming: resource-consuming computations and values are allocated on-demand and disposed when not needed
 * event handling: simple events based on interfaces (more composable and less boilerplate than sealed classes)